Home / Blogs / Numerical Methods and Stability

 def check_interface_conservation(mesh, interface_name):

-"""Verify mass/momentum conservation across interface"""
+"""Verify mass/momentum conservation across interface."""

 mass_flux_in = calculate_flux(mesh, interface_name, 'inlet')